 Click here to learn more about James Osborne.

 Tomatoes and Teenagers by Micki Peluso is a humorous story most any parent can identify with – the story of how teenagers can try the patience of their parents more often than not.
-But she comforts these parents when she reminds them how revenge is just around the corner!
+But Micki comforts parents near and far by reminding them that revenge is just around the corner!
 Watch Video frames 5:55 – end